Article updated by Beth Delthony August 2014.

 Where to sleep?
 There are plenty of sleeping options in Tongoy and Guanaqueros but most are not advertised online.
-The most popular options for Chileans are sleeping on the beach in a tent or renting a small house (cabaña) to share with a group of people.
+The most popular options for Chileans are sleeping on the beach in a tent or renting a cabaña(cabin) to share with a group of people.
 Hostels and hotels exist in the area as well.
 Not all of these places have websites for online reservations, during the summer months it’s better to e-mail or call well in advance.
 You can also book a hotel in La Serena or Coquimbo, which are larger cities only an hour or so from these beaches.

 Which beach?
 There are lots of beaches in the area.
 Check out one or head to a different one every day.
 All in all, the beaches listed are all great for swimming, snorkeling, and are family friendly.
 Because they’re shielded by the Tongoy peninsula, the waves are gentler than on other Chilean beaches, the current is not as strong, and the waters are warmer.
 You’ll see lots of swimmers enjoying the water.

 How to get there?
 It is easy to get to La Serena and Tongoy by bus (TurBus travels to both cities and the drive is between 5 and 7 hours depending on destination/traffic).
 If you don’t mind driving yourself, rent a car, which will free you up to explore the area at your leisure.
 It is also possible to fly to La Serena from Santiago (1 hour plane ride) or other large cities in Chile and then navigate the area by bus or rent a car.
 All options are manageable for a tourist with limited Spanish.